makrai/notes/README.md

     covering both language understanding and language generation.
   * significantly outperforms existing unsupervised SLMs on left-to-right grammar induction, while holding a substantial acceleration on training.

+### A Systematic Study of Compositional Syntactic Transformer Language Models
+Yida Zhao, Hao Xve, Xiang Hu, Kewei Tu

+* Syntactic language models (SLMs) enhance Transformers by incorporating syntactic biases through the modeling of linearized syntactic parse trees alongside surface sentences.
+This paper focuses on
+* compositional SLMs that are based on constituency parse trees and contain explicit bottom-up composition of constituent representations.
+We identify
+* key aspects of design choices in existing compositional SLMs and
+* we propose a unified framework encompassing both existing models and novel variants.
+We conduct a comprehensive empirical
+* evaluation of all the variants in our framework across
+  tasks: language modeling, syntactic generalization, summarization, dialogue, and inference efficiency.
+Based on the experimental results, we make multiple

+### Enhancing AMR Parsing with Group Relative Policy Optimization
+Botond Barta, Endre Hamerlik, Milán Nyist, Masato Ito, Judit Acs XLLM

+* We investig the openly available Llama 3.2 1B language model for AMR parsing
+  * supervised fine-tuning, further enhanced by reinforcement learning via Group Relative Policy Optimization (GRPO).
+* our GRPO-based approach explicitly optimizes fine-grained semantic rewards, including Smatch scores, frame-argument correctness, and structural validity of logical operations.
+* Experimental results show that
+  * supervised fine-tuning alone establishes Llama as a capable English AMR parser, and
+  * subsequent GRPO fine-tuning further improves its performance.
+  * Our final model achieves higher Smatch scores, consistently respects critical low-level semantic constraints, and outperforms existing parsers on high-level semantic evaluation metrics across diverse linguistic phenomena.

+---
+Tone in Perspective:
+### A Computational Typological Analysis of Tone Function in ASR
+Siyu Liang, Gina-Anne Levow

+* we investigate the impact of pitch flattening on automatic speech recognition across tonal and non-tonal languages.
+* tonal languages experience substantially larger performance degradation than
+* tone confusion matrices show systematic patterns of misidentification where contour tones collapse toward level tones when pitch information is removed.
+* Calculation of tone’s functional load at syllable and word levels demonstrates
+  * syllable-level functional load strongly predicts ASR vulnerto flattening,
+  * word-level patterns reflect each language’s morphological structure.